Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

-Several of the $B \to D^{**}$ form factors vanish at leading order in the heavy-quark limit at zero recoil, so that the higher-order $\mathcal{O}(1/m_{c,b})$ corrections become important, as included in the LLSW parametrization ~\cite{Leibovich:1997tu,Leibovich:1997em}.
-This can lead to higher sensitivities to various NP currents, compared to the ground states, such that these decays must be incorporated consistently, especially for LFUV analyses with beyond the SM contributions.
-The current SM predictions for all four modes, from fits to Belle data including NLO HQET contributions at $\mathcal{O}(\alpha_s,1/m_{c,b})$, are~\cite{Bernlochner:2016bci,Bernlochner:2017jxt}
+Several of the $B \to D^{**}$ form factors vanish at leading order in the heavy-quark limit at zero recoil, so that the higher-order $\mathcal{O}(1/m_{c,b})$ corrections become important, as included in the Leibovich-Ligeti-Stewart-Wise (LLSW) parametrization ~\cite{Leibovich:1997tu,Leibovich:1997em}.
+This can lead to higher sensitivities to various NP currents compared to the ground states~\cite{Biancofiore:2013ki,Bernlochner:2017jxt}.
+These decays must be therefore incorporated consistently, especially for LFUV analyses with NP contributions.
+The current SM predictions for all four modes, from fits to Belle data including higher-order HQET contributions at $\mathcal{O}(\alpha_s,1/m_{c,b})$, are~\cite{Bernlochner:2016bci,Bernlochner:2017jxt}

 These are smaller than $\RDx$ because of the smaller phase space and reduced $w$ range.
-An additional useful quantity is the ratio for the sum of the four $D^{**}$ states
+An additional useful quantity is the ratio for the sum of the four $D^{**}$ states~\cite{Bernlochner:2016bci,Bernlochner:2017jxt}

 taking into account correlations in the SM predictions.